Outside Fox Rivers blue stone and razor wire walls, cameras, reporters and picketers have gathered.

 "Stand here until I wave you in.
 Then get nice and close to Samantha and when she asks you about proof hold that licence up nice and high so the camera can zoom in."
 The man rushes off and whispers into the reporters' ear.

 "Breaking news in the Lincoln Burrows execution.
-A young woman claiming to be Lincoln's wife has been refused entry to the prison to see Burrows."
+As the clock counts down to convicted killer Lincoln Burrows final minutes a young woman claiming to be Burrow's wife has been refused entry to the prison to see the death row inmate."

 The man waves Ella towards the reporter.

 "Here we have Ella Beaumont-Burrows the woman making these claims.
 Mrs Burrow, do you have proof of your claim?"